-All personnel (95) performing roadside inspections submit those inspections to CVSD for uploading into the Federal database.
-CSP and CVSD personnel complete their inspections electronically (ASPEN or iNspect) and upload those inspections wirelessly.
-Local officers record their inspections on handwritten inspection reports and CVSD manually enters those reports into SAFETYNET.
-Subsequently, CVSD uploads them into the Federal database.
-CVSD is working with the local officers to complete and upload their inspections electronically.
+All personnel (75) performing roadside inspections submit those inspections to CVSD for uploading into the Federal database.
+All State and Local (CSP, CVSD and Avon PD) complete their inspections electronically (Inspect) and upload those inspections wirelessly.
 All personnel are trained and certified by the CVSD in accordance with Connecticut State statutes (Connecticut General Statutes (CGS) 14-163c) and regulations (Regulations of Connecticut State Agencies (RCSA) 14-163c-1, 2, 4 through 12 inclusive) and their respective departments have written MOUs with CVSD.

 All participating agencies conduct roadside inspections, complete Driver/Vehicle Examination Reports and file those reports with the CVSD.
-As previously noted CSP and CVSD upload their reports electronically.
-CVSD performs the data entry of all hand written reports, monitoring all DataQs, certifies all reports, sends out second notices for delinquent reports and suspends the registrations of those vehicles cited in the delinquent reports that are non-compliant.
+As previously noted all reports are uploaded electronically.
+CVSD performs the data entry of the limited number of hand written reports, monitoring all DataQs, certifies all reports, sends out second notices for delinquent reports and suspends the registrations of those vehicles cited in the delinquent reports that are non-compliant.